Sperm are produced and released by the male reproductive organs.

-From the ampulla, seminal fluid is propelled forward through the ejaculatory ducts toward the urethra, passing first by the prostate gland, where a milky fluid is added to form semen.
-Finally, the semen is ejaculated through the far end of the urethra.
+Next, the seminal fluid is propelled forward through the ejaculatory ducts toward the urethra.
+As it passes the prostate gland, a milky fluid is added to make semen.

-Review Date 3/28/2016
+Review Date 1/1/2022

 Updated by: Kelly L. Stratton, MD, FACS, Associate Professor, Department of Urology, University of Oklahoma Health Sciences Center, Oklahoma City, OK.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.